a63149300/vue-lsp/README.md

 # vue-lsp

-Vue plugin for work with local storage, session storage and memory storage from Vue context，Inspired by [vue-ls](https://github.com/RobinCK/vue-ls)
+Vue 2.x and 3.x plugin for work with local storage, session storage and memory storage from Vue context，Inspired by [vue-ls](https://github.com/RobinCK/vue-ls)

 ## Vue version support